Find technical information about the VAT reverse charge if you buy or sell building and construction services.

 Building and construction services may be liable to the reduced rate of VAT if the:

 - refurbishment or renovation of residential premises has been empty for more than 2 years

 - conversion of premises from non-residential to residential use; and works that result in a change to the number of dwellings in a building

-The standard rate of VAT is due on the supply and fix of goods not ordinarily incorporated in residential conversions and refurbishments, and the reverse charge applies.
-However, if your customer is an end-user, normal VAT rules apply.
+The standard rate of VAT is due on the supply and fix of goods that are not ordinarily incorporated in residential conversions and refurbishments, and the reverse charge applies.
+Read section ‘Examples of articles not ordinarily incorporated’ VAT Notice 708 (buildings and construction) for more information.
+However, if your customer notifies you in writing that they are an end-user, normal VAT rules apply.

-The hire of goods only is not within the scope of CIS and therefore the reverse charge does not apply to the hire charge.
+The hire of goods only is not within the scope of the Construction Industry Scheme and therefore the reverse charge does not apply to the hire charge.

-Services provided by utility businesses which do not fall within the domestic reverse charge include the:
+Services provided by utility businesses which also do not fall within the domestic reverse charge include: